 Without getting too far into the weeds, technically speaking, the distinction between series and parallel solar panels is based on the differences between series and parallel circuits.

-To quickly understand the difference between a series and parallel circuit, consider a string of holiday lights.
-If one bulb along the string of lights were to go out, the result would be much different depending on whether the lights were wired in series or parallel.
+To quickly understand the difference between series and parallel circuits, consider a string of holiday lights.
+If one bulb along the string of lights goes out, the result is much different depending on whether the lights are wired in series or parallel.

-If the lights were wired in a series, one bulb’s outage would likely cause the rest of the lights on the string to go out as well.
-For this reason, most modern holiday decorations are wired in a parallel circuit so that one outage will not cause the rest of the lights on the string to go dark.
+If the lights are wired in a series, one bulb’s outage probably causes the rest of the lights on the string to go out.
+For this reason, most modern holiday decorations are wired in a parallel circuit so one outage will not cause the rest of the lights on the string to go dark.

 A bit more complicated than holiday lights, but based on the same set of principles, solar panels can also be wired in a series or parallel circuit.